 In the evening we learn to make Momos, or Tibetan dumplings.
 O/n at a Homestay in Kewzing

-Day 5: Kewzing to Payong Drive time: 4 hours
+Day 5: Kewzing to Hee Gyathang Drive time: 5 hours

 After lunch we go for a walk around the village, acquainting ourselves with the landscape and culture of the place.
-Guides will help us understand the foraging culture of this region and we will get to harvest and cook with some of the wild edibles.
-O/n in homestays
+Understand the agricultural practices and culture of this benevolent community.
+O/n in a homestay

-In the morning set out to the fields for assisting the farmers in their farm work .
-This hands on session will give us a deeper understanding of organic farming and its relationship with the environment .
+In the morning set out to the fields for a hands on session which will give us a deeper understanding of organic farming and its relationship with the environment .

-Day 7: Payong to Gangtok Drive time: 2 hours
+Day 7: Hee Gyathang to Gangtok Drive time: 2 hours

 In the evening we will visit the fresh market in Gangtok to see the diversity of fresh vegetables and other items sold over there.
 O/n at Mintokling Guesthouse or similar